 There is another way to change Home Screen pages.
 Immediately above the second and third items in the dock, you will find an item that VoiceOver announces as "Page X of Y", where X is the number of the current page and Y is the total number of Home Screen pages.
-VoiceOver then announces "swipe up or down with one finger to adjust the value".
-With this item as the current item, you can perform a One Finger Swipe up or a One Finger double tap to increment the page.
-A One Finger Swipe down will decrement the page.
+VoiceOver then announces "Adjustable.
+Adjust value down or scroll left to show Today view".
+VoiceOver then says "swipe up or down with one finger to adjust the value".
+With this item as the current item, you can perform a One Finger Swipe up to move to the next page (increment the value).
+A One Finger Swipe down will move to the previous page (decrement the value).

 The item that changes the page number is called a "Picker Item", even though in this case VoiceOver doesn't announce it as such.
-Picker items usually contain numbers, week-days or months.
+Picker items usually contain numbers, weekdays or months.
 When a Picker item is the Current Item, you can increment or decrement the value with a One Finger Swipe up or down respectively.

-VoiceOver will give you an indication you are on a Picker Item either by saying, "Picker Item" in its announcement, or by ending its announcement with the words "Adjustable, swipe up or down with one finger to adjust the value".
+VoiceOver will give you an indication you are on a Picker Item either by saying, "Picker Item" in its announcement, or by ending its announcement with the words "Swipe up or down with one finger to adjust the value".